-Awnings not only provide shelter from environmental elements but can also add an extra visual appeal to the building and improve aesthetics.
+Awnings not only provide shelter from environmental elements but can also add an extra visual

 The Awning Grant provides funding for business and property owners to install an awning on the exterior of the downtown commercial building.

 - All Spruce the Bruce specific eligibility criteria in section 5.3.3 apply. - The building must be commercial or mixed-use (commercial-residential) and be located within a priority CIPA (Schedules A 2-4).